 Scenario Gem.
 Additional Scenario Post-Processors and OpenStudio Reporting Measures can be implemented in other OpenStudio Extension Gems.
 Users can use the

 Scenario Gem as a guide for developing their own Post-Processor or they can customize this Gem to report and Post-Process the desired new results.
-The current Scenario Post-Processor which is used in this example project rake file is the default_post_processor, which is an object of default_post_processor = URBANopt::Scenario::ScenarioDefaultPostProcessor.new(baseline_scenario) scenario_result = default_post_processor.run scenario_result.save defaults_post_processor aggregates Feature reports into Scenario-level results by leveraging methods of the default_reports file.
+The current Scenario Post-Processor used in the projects run by URBANopt CLI is the default_post_processor, which is an object of default_post_processor = URBANopt::Scenario::ScenarioDefaultPostProcessor.new(baseline_scenario) scenario_result = default_post_processor.run scenario_result.save defaults_post_processor aggregates Feature reports into Scenario-level results by leveraging methods of the default_reports file.
 This file includes classes that are developed in the default_reports folder.
 Each of these classes corresponds to a component in the default_reports schema.
 This schema describes all the main components of the default reports (reporting_period, program, constructon_cost, etc.) and their attributes.
 The Figure below describes the architecture of the Post-Processor and illustrates the class hierarchy and main methods which are leveraged by this Post-Processor to aggregate Feature reports into a Scenario report.
 However, advanced users should also refer to the Scenario documentation, which includes the schema and Rdocs describing all methods and classes used to aggregate the properties of a Feature report.
 Users can edit these methods or add new methods that extend or customize the PostProcessor functionality(e.g. reporting and aggregating new properties of interest).